aphexgil/readme-utility/README.md

 ## Description

-A command-line tool for gnerating robust README markdown files based on user input.
+A command-line tool for generating robust README markdown files from user input.

 ## Table of Contents